 If you take a look at the Analytics tab in Buffer, you can quickly filter your recent posts by date and how they rank in terms of popularity.
 Do you want to dive a little bit deeper?
 By purchasing a business plan you will be able to access more detailed statistics within the ‘Analysis’ and ‘Insights’ sections of Buffer Analytics which allow you setup Google Analytics integration, track the growth of friends and followers of your accounts, and export useful data to share with your team.

-Don’t just take our word on it, Buffer provides a 7-Day free trial of the $50 monthly plan so you can try out all of the features the platform has to offer.
+Don’t just take our word for it, Buffer provides a 7-Day free trial of the $50 monthly plan so you can try out all of the features the platform has to offer.

 To Wrap Up…